Water Distribution System – its 4 [Distribution Types & Advantages]

 The water distribution system is the most important issue in human history and the water distribution system means providing sufficient water of appropriate quality and quantity.

-The challenge to meet user demands also increased due to an increase in population and today a water supply system consists of infrastructure that collects, stores, treats, and distributes water between consumers and water sources.
+The challenge to meet user demands also increased due to an increase in population and today a water supply system consists of infrastructure that collects, stores, treats and distributes water between consumers and water sources.

-To deliver water to the consumer with appropriate quality, quantity and pressure is the purpose of the water distribution system and for sustainable water supply, many efforts on the development of a water distribution system have been made.
+To deliver water to the consumer with appropriate quality, quantity and pressure is the purpose of the water distribution system and for sustainable water supply, many efforts in the development of a water distribution system have been made.

-Requirements of Good Water Distribution System:
+Requirements for a Good Water Distribution System: